Collateral Damage (2002 film): Production

-Filming
+The original script for the film had the same plotline but would have addressed American policy in the Middle East by taking place in Libya; director Davis and his screenwriters chose Colombia as the new location because it had not been used as extensively and touched on a current geopolitical conflict area.

 The film was shot in Los Angeles, New York and Washington, D.C.
-The scenes that represent Colombia were shot in the town of Coatepec in the state of Veracruz, Mexico.
+The scenes that represent Colombia were shot in the town of Coatepec and Xalapa in the state of Veracruz, Mexico.
 Filming in Mexico lasted ten weeks.
-First were shot during first eight weeks and then returned to roll other two.

 Release

 Marketing

-The September 11, 2001 attacks affected the release and editing of the final film.
-The original trailer was scrapped because it showed a major bomb attack in the United States.
-The film was originally scheduled to be released on October 5, 2001, but it was postponed due to its terrorism theme and eventually released on February 8, 2002.
+The September 11 attacks affected the release and editing of the final film.
+The film's original trailer was scrapped because it showed a major bomb attack in the United States.
+The film was originally scheduled to be released on October 5, 2001, but it was postponed due to its terrorism theme and the attacks.
+Following this, Warner Bros. removed any mentions of Collateral Damage from the website, radio stations, television and movie theaters.
+All trailers and posters for the film were also recalled.
+Eventually, it was released on February 8, 2002.
 The premiere was held four days earlier.
 Collateral Damage was also supposed to include Colombian actress Sofía Vergara in the role of an airplane hijacker; however the scene where Vergara would hijack a plane was cut from the film.

 Home media

-Warner Home Video released the DVD in the United States on July 30, 2002.
+Warner Home Video released the film on DVD and VHS in the United States on July 30, 2002.

 Reception

 Box office

+Collateral Damage earned a total of $15.2 million during its opening weekend.
+It ranked number one at the box office ahead of Big Fat Liar, Rollerball and Black Hawk Down.
+This was also the first Arnold Schwarzenegger film to do so since Batman & Robin in 1997.
+For its second weekend, the film dropped into fifth place behind John Q., Crossroads, Return to Never Land and Big Fat Liar, making $8.7 million.
+In Spain, it opened in second place behind Monsters, Inc. with $1.1 million in its first weekend.
 The film made $78.4 million worldwide against its $85 million budget.